-\$ORIGIN
+Specifying \$ORIGIN in BIND Resource Records

 \$ORIGIN changes the origin in a data file.
 The line starts in column 1 and is followed by a domain origin.
 This feature is useful for putting more than one domain in a data file.